digitalbiblesociety/browserbible/README.md

 * Change font size within the reader
 * Add/delete columns
 * Footnotes in the footer?
-* About page for each
+* About page for each version
+* Switch to OSIS?

 ## Known Issues